Hierarchical mutual distillation for multi-view fusion: Learning from all possible view combinations: Introduction

 \section{Introduction}

-Image data is typically represented as 2D projections of visual information, capturing only the planar information from specific viewpoints and angles.
+Multi-view learning integrates complementary information captured from multiple viewpoints of an object or a scene, enabling more accurate and robust visual understanding.
+Image data is generally represented as 2D projections, capturing limited planar information from specific viewpoints.
 This representation can lead to information loss regarding the 3D structure and context of an object.
-Multi-view image data comprises images captured from various angles of a single object or condition.
-Because images taken from different angles or views contain different elements and features of objects, integrating image features from different views may provide more information including the complementary knowledge between one another.
-Multi-view image fusion can be applied to various applications.
+Leveraging multiple views mitigates this limitation by capturing diverse and complementary visual cues across viewpoints.
+Thus, multi-view fusion applies to various computer vision fields.
 In medical imaging analysis, for instance, structured multi-view data from predefined angles is employed to achieve precise diagnoses.
-For instance, datasets for chest diagnosis typically consist of Frontal and Lateral X-ray views~\cite{zhu2021mvc, kim2023chexfusion, hosseinzadeh2022deep}, while mammography for breast cancer screening utilizes Craniocaudal (CC) and Mediolateral Oblique (MLO) views~\cite{sun2019multi, van2021multi, zhao2020cross, sarker2024mv, xia2023neural}.
-In contrast, in non-medical fields, some less structured cross-view tasks captured from diverse angles are often used, such as for 3D object recognition~\cite{feng2018gvcnn, qi2016volumetric, su2015multi, wang2015mmss} and action recognition~\cite{feichtenhofer2016convolutional, gadzicki2020early, xiao2019action}.
-The study has also been conducted on extending the single view problem (\cref{dataset_figure} (a)) to an unstructured dataset (\cref{dataset_figure} (b)) composed of various angles and environments that are not fixed.~\cite{black2024multi}
+Specifically, datasets for chest diagnosis typically consist of Frontal and Lateral X-ray views~\cite{zhu2021mvc, kim2023chexfusion}, while mammography for breast cancer screening utilizes Craniocaudal (CC) and Mediolateral Oblique (MLO) views~\cite{xia2023neural, manigrasso2025mammography}.
+In contrast, in non-medical fields, some less structured cross-view tasks captured from diverse angles are often used, such as for 3D object recognition~\cite{su2015multi, feng2018gvcnn} and action recognition~\cite{xiao2019action}.
+Recent studies have also extended the single-view problem to an unstructured dataset composed of various angles and environments that are not fixed~\cite{black2024multi}. \Cref{figure_1} shows representative examples of multi-view image datasets.